jbail/lumberjack/README.md

 ## Color in Your Console

-If your browser supports color in the console (which right is just Chrome and Firefox), then the stream names will appear and be colorized.
+If your browser supports color in the console (at the moment this is Chrome and Firefox), then the stream names will appear and be colorized.
 This offers a little more visual distinction which can make your console easier to read.
 You can override the default colors when you create the stream, or at any time.

 ```
 var cesar = cat.stream('cesar', {color: '#999', background: '#000'});